 Iowa deserves affordable healthcare.

-The 340B program helps community health centers, hospitals, and other safety net buy prescription medications at lower prices so they can stretch their resources and better serve patients.
+The 340B program helps community health centers, hospitals, and other safety net providers provide affordable prescriptions drugs.

-This means more people—especially those in rural or underserved areas—can get the care they need, like doctor visits, dental care, mental health support, maternal care, and affordable medicine.
+This means more people—including those in rural areas—can get the care they need, like doctor visits, dental care, behavioral health support, and maternal care.

-The savings from 340B are reinvested into local healthcare services, making it a vital program that helps keep care accessible and affordable for everyone.
+The resources from 340B are reinvested into local healthcare services, making it a vital program that helps keep healthcare available and affordable for everyone.

 What is the impact of 340B?